ubongcloud/salesreviewproject/README.md

 last_week = [2, 3, 5, 8, 4, 4, 6, 2, 9]

-#The owner wants you to do some calculations on the data with these criteria's:
+**The owner wants you to do some calculations on the data with these criteria's:**
-TASK 1 - calculate the total price avergae for all products.
-TASK 2 - create a new price list that reduces the old prices by $5.
-TASK 3 - calculate the total revenue generated from the products.
-TASK 4 - calculate the avergae daily revenue generated from the products.
-TASK 5 - based on the new prices, which products are less than $30.
+TASK 1 - calculate the total price avergae for all products. \n TASK 2 - create a new price list that reduces the old prices by $5. \n TASK 3 - calculate the total revenue generated from the products. \n TASK 4 - calculate the avergae daily revenue generated from the products. \n TASK 5 - based on the new prices, which products are less than $30.